microsoft/ComplianceUtility/Manuals/Manual-Win-312.md

 This information gives you background and usage information for the [UnifiedLabelingSupportTool](https://aka.ms/UnifiedLabelingSupportTool/Latest) PowerShell script module.

+If you want to use the 'Unified Labeling Support Tool' on Apple macOS, you can find the corresponding help file [here](Manuals/Manual-Mac-312.md).

 Have you ever used the Sensitivity button in a [Microsoft 365 App](https://www.microsoft.com/en-us/microsoft-365)?
 If so, you've either used the [Azure Information Protection client](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client) or [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
 In case something doesn't work as expected or you don't see any labeling at all, the 'Unified Labeling Support Tool' will help you.

 > [!important]